tomheaton/SimplyJetpacks3/README.md

 Former Authors: Tonius, Tomson124

-Brought to 1.16.1 by Th0mas-7/StormedPanda
+Brought to 1.16.1 by Th0mas-7 (StormedPanda)